Game Theoretic Semi-Distributed D2D Resource Allocation Underlaying an LTE Network: Concept Illustration

-\\ The best CU for a D2D player is one which is farthest from a D2D player's receiver.
-If CU $c_1$'s resources are allocated to D2D pair $d_3$, then CU $c_2$'s resources can be allocated to either $d_1$ or $d_2$.
-If $c_2$'s resources are allocated to $d_2$, then $d_2$ faces the worst case interference from $c_2$.
-Thus, $c_3$'s resources need to be allocated to $d_1$.
-This allocation is not socially optimal because $d_1$ and $d_3$ get their best CUs while $d_2$ gets the worst.
-Thus, $c_2$'s resources should be allocated to $d_1$ and $c_3$'s resources should be allocated to $d_2$.
-Therefore, $a_1=(c_2,c_3,c_1)$ is an optimal allocation profile.
-The allocation profile $a_2=(c_3, c_1,c_2)$ is also optimal.
-With allocation profile $a_1=(c_2,c_3,c_1)$, the rates of the D2D players are $r_{d_1}= 0.4076$, $r_{d_2}=0.4076$ and $r_{d_3}=0.4089$ bps.
-Thus, the utility profile $r(n)$ is (0.4076, 0.4076, 0.4089).
-Therefore, the maximum value of the social utility is the sum of these rates which is 1.224 bps. \\ \emph{4)~Verification:} We simulate \emph{Algorithm 1} with the above topology and parameter setting.
+\\ \emph{3) Analysis:} Since the distances of the three CUs to the BS are $R_1$, the powers received from them at the BS are the same.
+The interference powers received from the D2D transmitters at the BS are also the same because they are also equidistant from the BS.
+Hence, the SINRs of all the CUs are the same no matter what the action profile is.
+Since these SINRs are higher than $\gamma^{tgt}$, the minimum SINR constraint of the CUs is met.
+Therefore, the D2D players do not hamper CUs' communications.
+The best CU for a D2D player is the one which is farthest from a D2D player's receiver.
+If CU $c_1$'s RB is allocated to D2D pair $d_3$, then CU $c_2$'s RB can be allocated to either $d_1$ or $d_2$.
+If $c_2$'s RB is allocated to $d_2$, then $d_2$ faces the worst case interference from $c_2$ while $d_3$ gets $c_3$'s RB which is the best CU for it.
+This allocation is not Pareto optimal because while $d_1$ and $d_3$ get their best choices of CUs, $d_2$ gets the worst.
+Thus, $c_2$'s RB should be allocated to $d_1$ and $c_3$'s RB should be allocated to $d_2$.
+This makes the allocation Pareto optimal and therefore the action profile $a_1^*=(c_2,c_3,c_1)$ is Pareto optimal.
+The action profile $a_2^*=(c_3, c_1,c_2)$ is also Pareto optimal.
+With action profile $a_1^*$, the throughputs of the D2D players are $r_{d_1}= 0.4076$, $r_{d_2}=0.4076$ and $r_{d_3}=0.4089$ bps.
+Thus, the optimal utility profile $r(n)^*$ is $(0.4076, 0.4076, 0.4089)$.
+Therefore, the maximum value of the social utility is the sum of these throughputs which is $1.2241$ bps. \\ \emph{4) Simulation:} We simulate Algorithm 1 with the above topology and parameter setting.
 We set $\epsilon=0.5$ and $k=11$.
-Let the mood $m_d=1$ when a player is content and $m_d=0$ when it is discontent.
-Normalized mood is the average of the moods of all the players.
-When they are content it is one when atleast one player is discontent it is less than one.
-We then obtain a plot of the social utility and the normalized mood of the D2D players across the frames as shown in Fig. 5.
-We observe from Fig. 5 that the maximum value of the social utility of the D2D players is 1.224 bps with the normalized mood equal to one.
-This matches our theoritical calculation.
-Two of the optimal action profiles are as follows: $l_1^*(n)=([2 \ 1]^\mathsf{T}, \ [3 \ 1]^\mathsf{T}, \ [1 \ 3]^\mathsf{T})$ and $l_2^*(n)=([3 \ 1]^\mathsf{T}, \ [1 \ 2]^\mathsf{T}, \ [2 \ 3]^\mathsf{T})$.
-When the action profile is $l_1^*(n)$, the BS as per the RR based algorithm determines the optimal allocation profile as $(c_2,c_3,c_1)$ in every subframe.
-When the action profile is $l_2^*(n)$, the optimal allocation profile is $( c_3, c_1, c_2)$ in every subframe.
-These allocation profiles match our theoretically obtained ones.
-Thus, these two optimal action profiles, their corresponding utility profiles and the content mood profiles constitute two stochastically stable states.
+Let the mood of a D2D player $m_d=1$ when it is content and $m_d=0$ when it is discontent.
+Normalized mood is the sum f the moods of all the players divided by a factor which we have set to $15$.
+We then obtain a plot of the social utility (left y axis) and the normalized mood (right y axis) of the D2D players across the frames as shown in Fig. 4.
+We observe from Fig. 4 that the maximum value of the social utility of the D2D players is $1.224$ bps.
+However, since our algorithm is suboptimal the number of frames over which the social utility is maximum is less.
+If the algorithm had been optimal, the system would have spent most of its time in its optimal states \cite{t}.